 Fox Hills is today a boutique hotel and golf course in Surrey, England

 Images of Fox Hills taken by Virginia Rundle, September 2016

 Fox Hills, main staircase, below the historic L’orangerie, now a dining room

 Evening Telegraph, 16 September 1924

-James and Irene Borthwick rebuilt their beautiful gothic revival home Fox Hills and it became a most wonderful home for the Borthwick family who lived there for decades, generously entertaining their guest and always making a fuss of their Australian nieces and nephews.
-Dad his adored Aunt Irene Borthwick, giving me the middle name Irene in her honour.
+James and Irene Borthwick rebuilt their beautiful gothic revival home Fox Hills and it became a most wonderful home for the Borthwick family who lived there for decades, generously entertaining their guests and always making a fuss of their Australian nieces and nephews.
+Dad adored his Aunt Irene Borthwick, giving me the middle name Irene in her honour.
 Today Fox Hills is a boutique hotel and golf resort.

 Holy Trinity Church, Lyne and Longcross, churchyard cemetery, headstone for James Alexander Borthwick and his wife Irene Evangeline Borthwick and their son Peter George Alexander Borthwick who died tragically in 1944 serving during World War II, aged 22.

 Memorial Tablet to P.G.A.
 Borthwick, Captain Rifle Brigade, died 1944, Holy Trinity Church